 You disregard what people over the internet have said.
 Instead, you do your own research on how to solve the problem.

 You open the computer and replace the faulty component.
 Your computer then works as good as new.

 To efficiently solve problems, you can’t forget your end goal.
 But, you also can’t skip over the details of problems.

 Both the goal and details are important!

 When an engineer combines these two elements together, amazing things happen.
-I compare it to jigsaw puzzle solving.
+I compare it to a jigsaw puzzle.

-The completed puzzle becomes the end goal.
-And, the individual puzzle pieces are the details.
+The completed puzzle is the end goal, and the individual puzzle pieces are the details.
 The takeaway is:

 - If you forget the end goal, you won’t know what you’re working towards

 - If you dismiss the details, you won’t know how to reach your end goal